 of our most popular and comprehensive course on the Buddha’s teachings.
 It surveys the Buddhist life, his disciples

 and teachings, and how they may be applied to daily living in 21st century America.
 This non-sectarian course covers the vastness

 of the Buddhist religion through Theravada and Mahayana traditions.
-Classes start on April 21, 2013.
+Classes start on January 26, 2014.
 It will meet for 6

 sessions in 6 months.
 Open to Buddhists and Non-buddhists.
 No pre-requisites.
 This course is oriented to beginner’s

 Furthermore we offer

 intermediate and advanced courses like our Buddhism 201, 301 and 401 courses.

 engaging, there is limited enrollment in all of our courses.
 We highly suggest that if you are interested in registering

 Visit our New England

 Institute of Buddhist Studies, located at the BFF of Ct in Middletown Connecticut for more details and online registration.